denten-books/plain-text/1-metaphor.md

 real-world file folder, constrained by the size of its containing cabinet, a computer folder can hold a nearly unlimited amount of files.
-Or, to be more precise, the electronic folder metaphor is subject to different constraints than those that limit the use of a paper file.
-The image of the paper file should not therefore limit the possibilities of the metaphor's implementation, the manual explains.
+Or, to be more precise, the electronic folder metaphor is subject to different constraints than those that limit the use of paper files.
+The image of a paper file should not therefore limit the possibilities of the metaphor's implementation, the manual explains.
 It further advises its readers to "strike a balance between the metaphor's suggested use and the ability of the computer to support and extend the metaphor" [@apple_apple_1987, 5].
+The domain blending property of the embodied structural metaphor is not perfect, in other words.
+Some parts map from the real world to the virtual, while others do not.

-A number of patents from IBM, Xerox, and Microsoft rely on the language of metaphor extension.
+A number of patents from IBM, Xerox, and Microsoft similarly evoke the logics of structural metaphor and domain blending.
 Consider US Patent #5,907,854 by Paula J. Cox et.al.  of International Business Machines.
 The invention describes "a library metaphor that allows a user to organize the online books in a manner that has meaning and utility."
-The authors go on to explain that "while the actual books may be stored in many separate and distinct locations [...] the bookcase provides a familiar classification system."
-They go on to write that the creation of bookcase metaphors involves "the creation of appropriate links to the actual online book/bookshelf/bookcase."
+The authors continue to explain that "while the actual books may be stored in many separate and distinct locations [...] the bookcase provides a familiar classification system."
+Further, they write that the creation of bookcase metaphors must involve "the creation of appropriate links to the actual online book/bookshelf/bookcase."
 The "book metaphor" ultimately "provides an easy to understand and intuitive model for a user who might not be familiar with on-line viewing tools" [@cox_method_1999].

 Another metaphor machine can be found in the collaboration between the influential product design firm IDEO and Xerox in the 1990s.
 The two worked on